uptycslabs/terraform-google-gcp-integration/README.md

 # Terraform GCP module - Organization Integration for Uptycs

-This module provides the required GCP resources to integrate a GCP organization with Uptycs.
+This module will provision the required GCP resources inorder to integrate GCP organization with Uptycs.

 It integrates multiple child projects available under the organization.